-- market acceptance of the Company's products; - uncertainty of the development of a market for such product or treatment; - trends relating to, or the introduction or existence of, competing products, technologies or alternative treatments or therapies that may be more effective, safer or easier to use than the Company's products, technologies, treatments or therapies; - the perceptions of the Company's products or treatments as compared to other products and treatments; - recommendation and support for the use of the Company's products or treatments by influential customers, such as hospitals, radiological practices, breast surgeons and radiation oncologists and treatment centers and U.S. and international medical professional societies; - the availability and extent of data demonstrating the clinical efficacy of the Company's products or treatments; - competition, including the presence of competing products sold by companies with longer operating histories, more recognizable names and more established distribution networks; and - other technological developments.
+- market acceptance of the Company's products; - uncertainty of the development of a market for such product or treatment; - trends relating to, or the introduction or existence of, competing products, technologies or alternative treatments or therapies that may be more effective, safer or easier to use than the Company's products, technologies, treatments or therapies; - recommendation and support for the use of the Company's products or treatments by influential customers, such as hospitals, radiological practices, breast surgeons and radiation oncologists and treatment centers and U.S. and international medical professional societies; - the availability and extent of data demonstrating the clinical efficacy of the Company's products or treatments; - competition, including the presence of competing products sold by companies with longer operating histories, more recognizable names and more established distribution networks; and - other technological developments.